 A B Charitable Trust

 The Bonavero Institute of Human RightsFor its 25th anniversary, the AB Charitable Trust made a large gift to establish the Bonavero Institute of Human Rights at Oxford University.
 Find out more.
 The A B Charitable Trust provided the Institute with an endowment to fund its Director and core staff.
 The new Institute will be called the Bonavero Institute of Human Rights at the University of Oxford, named after the Bonavero family.
-Building is scheduled to start in the first quarter of 2016 in the grounds of Mansfield College, where the new Institute will be located.
+Building started in the first quarter of 2016 in the grounds of Mansfield College, where the new Institute will be located.
 This joint initiative between the Faculty of Law and the College is led by Mansfield’s Principal, Baroness Helena Kennedy QC, a barrister well-known for championing civil liberties and human rights.
-The Institute is expected to start operating in late 2016, with the building due to be completed for the start of the following academic year.
+Justice Catherine (Kate) O’Regan has been appointed as Inaugural Director of the Institute, which is expected to start operating in late 2016, with the building due to be completed for the start of the following academic year.
 More details on the Oxford University website.

-Shortly after the report was published, the Global Commission on Drug Policy Reform published a report (www.globalcommissionondrugs.org/Report) which concluded that criminalising drug users has failed to reduce problem drug use.
+Shortly after the DEMOS Report was published, the Global Commission on Drug Policy Reform published a report (www.globalcommissionondrugs.org/Report) which concluded that criminalising drug users has failed to reduce problem drug use.

 ABCT contributed to the funding of a report by an All-Party Parliamentary Group for Drug Policy Reform, Towards a Safer Drug Policy.
 See the Reports page on this website.

 In June 2016, a new report, Taking a New Line on Drugs, was produced by RSPH, the Royal Society for Public Health.
 This report sets out a new vision for a holistic public health-led approach to drugs policy at a UK-wide level.